mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   sidebar: left
 ---

 My first year was unlike anything I’ve experienced before in some ways, but very familiar in other ways.
 The program was more rigorous than the work and schooling I had done before and required a lot of discipline and focus.
-Despite the intensity, I felt that after a bit of adjusting, I was able to learn what worked for me to be successful and create a sustainable work-life balance.
+Despite the intensity, I felt that after a bit of adjusting, I was able to learn what worked for me to be academically successful and create a sustainable work-life balance.

 # Academic Reflections

 Going back to school for me was hard.
 I did not have a Masters degree, did not do a pre-doc, and I had worked for 3 years after undergrad and before the start of the Econ PhD.
 So I was nervous going into the program.
-The twin goals of first year are to build a math/econ foundation and to pass preliminary exams.
-Below are some of my reflections about navigating first year classes and exams.
+> The academic twin goals of first year are to build a strong math/econ foundation and to pass preliminary exams.

+If you've completed the first year of an Econ PhD, many of these reflections may seem obvious.
+But these reflections are what I wish I could go back and tell myself prior to starting.
+I hope they may help others who are about to start their programs!

 ## Pre-Math Camp

-I gave myself a month betweenmy last day at work and the beginning of math camp.
+I gave myself a month between my last day at work and the beginning of math camp.
 I moved in with my parents and spent time with family and friends.
+It was nice to relax.
 I tried to close up some personal projects I was working on.
 I also tried to get myself set-up for school: I bought an iPad and set-up Notability (which I highly recommend!!).
 I read a few books, skimmed some notes I made in undergrad for my math and econ classes, and watched some random youtube videos.
 So I wouldn’t say I “studied hard” before math camp at all - rather, I familiarized myself with some core concepts so that I wasn’t lost with the basics.
 I am actually glad I did and wish I knew how I could have focused my review better.

 Based on my experience retrospectively, I think the three most important concepts to refresh before math camp are:
 <ul>